 It’s much more common — and serious — than you think.

 If microbial growth develops indoors, mold toxicity can occur, spurring myriad health conditions.
 Yet, when was the last time you were warned about the dangers of indoor mold growth, if ever?
+And the overwhelming mold crisis in college dorms and its impact on future generations demonstrates this rising health epidemic.

 What is mold toxicity?

 Mold toxicity, often called mold illness, refers to the adverse health effects triggered by exposure to mold species and their byproducts.
-As mold grows, it releases spores, fragments, and potentially mycotoxins into the surrounding environment.
+As mold grows, it releases spores, fragments, and potentially mycotoxins (more on those later) into the surrounding environment.
 While completely avoiding particles produced by mold is impossible, experiencing microbial growth indoors is not the same as typical outdoor exposure.
-With modern building practices pushing for net-zero energy efficiency, most particles that make their way indoors will remain there until actively eliminated.
+With modern building practices pushing for net-zero energy efficiency, most particles that make their way indoors will remain there, until actively eliminated.
 If a source actively produces these particles, such as a mold colony, exposure is further increased because the volume of contaminations is greater.
-Think of it as a factory producing smoke inside a bubble.
-The longer the factory is running, the more smoke it will release, and the more there will be inside the bubble.
+Think of it as a factory producing smoke inside a bubble: The longer the factory is running, the more smoke it will release, and the more there will be inside the bubble.
 The longer microbial growth exists, the more particles it will release, and the more there will be inside the home.

-Standing inside a bubble packed with particles is not the same as normal low-level, everyday exposure.
+Standing inside a bubble packed with particles isn’t the same as normal low-level, everyday exposure.
 With mold existing all over the planet, spores and particles will be present outdoors as well as in our homes — that’s why cleaning to remove particles is so important for indoor air quality.
 Thankfully, our bodies contain natural defense mechanisms to purge these particles once they enter.
 However, this is much harder in a home with an active source of contamination-releasing particles.

 Why does indoor mold growth occur?

-This is why common areas for microbial growth are high-moisture areas like the bathroom, kitchen, and laundry room or spaces of your home where you wouldn’t notice a leak, including the attic, basement, crawlspace, or behind a wall or appliance.
+That’s why common areas for microbial growth are high-moisture areas like the bathroom, kitchen, and laundry room or spaces of your home where you wouldn’t notice a leak, including the attic, basement, crawlspace, or behind a wall or appliance.
 Taken as a whole, microbial growth indoors can happen relatively easily and quickly.
 That’s why preventative maintenance is so important.

 Why does mold trigger health reactions?

-Reactions to mold exposure vary significantly between individuals.
-One person’s immune system might work overtime, causing limited and manageable symptoms, while another’s might malfunction, leading to a wide range of issues with dozens of different symptoms.
-This is what makes initial diagnosis so difficult for medical professionals unfamiliar with mold toxicity.
-Various factors influence these adverse health reactions, including the species of mold, genetics, immune system status, presence of mycotoxins, length and volume of exposure, and the presence of bacteria.
 Mycotoxins are toxic compounds naturally produced by some species of mold that are capable of causing a wide range of adverse health effects.
 Researchers have already identified over 300 mycotoxins and believe that many more have yet to be discovered.
 If they’re present in the home, they can lead to mycotoxicosis, poisoning, and diseases due to exposure.
 For example, aflatoxins are a type of mycotoxin and have been linked to an increased risk of cancer.
 Interestingly, while mycotoxins are regulated in our food products, no laws exist for levels in the home.

 Over 100,000 species of mold have been identified, with some being pathogenic and others naturally toxic.
 Genetics can predispose individuals to mold sensitivity, with studies linking the HLA-DR gene to heightened reactions.
 Those with compromised or developing immune systems often experience symptoms more quickly and severely.